-Less than 45 minutes drive from Cape Town is South Africa’s second oldest town, Stellenbosch.
-Surrounded by the majestic Stellenbosch Mountains, rolling vineyards and orchards, this university town creates one of the most picturesque settings in South Africa and is the heart of the Cape Winelands.
+Less than 45 minutes from Cape Town, Stellenbosch is South Africa’s second oldest town.
+Surrounded by majestic mountains, vineyards and orchards it is arguably one of the most picturesque places in the province.